ceceliamcmillan/FinalProjectGroup01/README.md

 # Dataset source
 We pulled the data from Kaggle
-The dataset was uploaded to Kaggle from the original  [source] (https://salaries.ai-jobs.net/) The site soley for Machine Learning/AI/Tech Job salaries.
+The dataset was uploaded to Kaggle from the original [Source, Ai-salaries ](https://salaries.ai-jobs.net/ )
+The site is soley for Machine Learning/AI/Tech open positions and a salary database.
 People are able to submit their own info to add it to the dataset.
 # Dataset Explaination

 <b>work_year</b> : The year the salary was paid.